OctopusDeploy/docs/docs/octopus-rest-api/examples/create-runbook.md

 ---
-title: Create project
+title: Create runbook
-description: An example script that creates a project.
+description: An example script that creates a runbook.
 ---

 This script demonstrates how to programmatically create a runbook.